 If there’s one thing the Brits know, it’s sausage.
-They’re a favourite dish for many in the U.K. and that has led to a wide variety of delicious flavours.
+They’re a favorite dish for many in the U.K. and that has led to a wide variety of delicious flavors.
 As you have probably already guessed, Cumberland sausage heralds from Cumberland in England.
 They’ve been making them since the 1500’s – plenty of time to perfect the taste!

-Cumberland sausage is a favourite here at Italian Barrel.
-Thanks to its high pork content you get a really succulent sausage that’s the perfect stating point for BBQs or the English favourite, bangers and mash.
+Cumberland sausage is a favorite here at Italian Barrel.
+Thanks to its high pork content you get a really succulent sausage that’s the perfect stating point for BBQs or the English favorite, bangers and mash.

 Traditionally, these sausages are really long (often over 20″) and are sold, laid flat, in a circular pattern.